photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 When you are done, remove the `--skip-grant-tables` flag again to restore the original command and restart the `mariadb` service as described above.

-#### Corrupted Files ####

-If your database files get corrupted frequently, it is usually because they are stored on an unreliable device such as a USB flash drive, an SD card, or a shared network folder.
-These may also have [unexpected file size limitations](https://thegeekpage.com/fix-the-file-size-exceeds-the-limit-allowed-and-cannot-be-saved/), which is especially problematic for databases that do not split data into smaller files.

-- [ ] Never use the same database files with more than one server instance
-- [ ] To share a database over a network, run the database server directly on the remote server instead of sharing database files
-- [ ] To repair your tables after you have moved the files to a local disk, you can [start MariaDB with `--innodb-force-recovery=1`](https://mariadb.com/kb/en/innodb-recovery-modes/) (otherwise the same procedure as for recovering a lost password, see above)

 #### Server Relocation ####